 Weed vs CBD Flowers: Which one is better?

-Such as, if you are seeking the psychoactive effects associated with cannabis use, weed may be the better choice as it typically contains higher levels of THC, the compound responsible for altering your perception also known as the “high”.
+If you are seeking the psychoactive effects, weed may be the better choice as it typically contains higher levels of THC, the compound responsible for altering your perception also known as the “high”.

 But weed is also illegal in many places, however, as a milder alternative, you can also try hemp-derived delta-8 flowers.

-On the other hand, if you are seeking the potential therapeutic benefits of cannabinoids without the psychoactive effects, CBD flowers may be the better choice for you.
+On the other hand, if you are seeking the potential therapeutic benefits of cannabinoids without the psychoactive effects, CBD flowers are the better choice for you.

 Ultimately, the choice between weed and CBD flowers comes down to your personal preference and intended use.